Stephane-Gon/MyCS50/README.md

  1º Implement a program that computes the approximate grade level needed to comprehend some text.
  2º Implement a program that encrypts messages using Caesar’s cipher.

+Week 3:
+ 1º Implement a program that runs a plurality election.
+ 2º Implement a program that runs a runoff election.

+Week 4: